 Oscar and Eben created their own bacon company and we now manage and own it together with a group of friends.
-The story belongs to all of us.
-Below I share some of my personal memories.
+Below I share some of my personal memories and my own journey.

 I resigned from Goosebumps Frozen Food Logistics.
 The company owners, Hans Kakebeeke and Cilliers Viljoen offered to help me create a meat brand.
 I was unsure what products to produce.
 Pork, chicken or beef?
 I traveled the country, testing every possibility we came up with.
 The retailers gave us a chance on a concept of selling frozen bacon.
 It was a dismal failure, but bacon became our business.

 Carina Lochner suggested the name in reference to “wood smoked” products.